cryolithic/wsdd2/README.md

 I've updated to make a few changes to defaults, and to use a conf file in /etc/wsdd2 rather than the proc file that Netgear uses, which doesn't exist on the different distros I tested.

+Everything should be pretty straight forward to get running.

+Clone/download the source

+make
+If that succeeds,
+make install
+edit your /etc/wsdd2/wsdd2.conf to your liking. service wsdd2 start

+Your server should now show up in windows without SMBv1

 Everything below is from upstream